 The ethos of Jaco Pastorius’ composition “Punk Jazz” was embodied by acoustic trio The Bad Plus from 2000 to 2017, as bassist Reid Anderson, drummer Dave King and since-departed pianist Ethan Iverson mixed adventurous originals with creative covers of Nirvana, David Bowie and Radiohead.
-But since Orrin Evans replaced Iverson on 2018’s Never Stop II
+But since Orrin Evans replaced Iverson on 2018’s Never Stop II, the new pianist's 25-year career as an avant-garde leader and sideman has taken the trio in new directions.
+The trend continues on the new Activate Infinity.

 A noticeable difference from the Iverson era is that the new disc is the second consecutive release featuring all-original material, something The Bad Plus had never done before.
 What hasn’t changed is the democratic nature among the group’s three composers.
 Anderson’s opening “Avail” is a brief study in contrasts between Evans’ sparse chords and King’s percolating drumming.
 The bassist ties them together, as he does on his subsequent “Slow Reactors,” a minimalist downshift that approximates chamber jazz via the restraint of Evans and King — all as Anderson’s rolling bassline provides the unifying pulse.